 These 18 excellent rules for living life cover everything spiritual and practical.
 What is missing is religious dogma talk about God?
 When he speaks about values, he uses them concerning everyone and everything.
 There is no talk about sectarianism or preferential treatment.
 The idea of assessing the risk of love is another way of saying live with courage.

 Taking responsibility for our actions or inaction is seriously lacking in many world leaders today.
-This relates directly to living honorably.
+Living in an honorable way is something we need to see leaders demonstrate consistently.
 Wow.
-This is a huge contrast to many people who want to point the finger at others for their misjudgment.
+It’s a huge contrast to what we see on the world stage.

 Thank you, Dalai Lama, for this insightful list of guiding principles.
 By the way, this is the only source for guiding principles without religion.
 Check out this link.